MiguelSimonTA/IronHack-Data-Module-2/31.-Intro-To-Zeppelin/README.md

 ## Introduction

-In this lab, we will practice loading data into Zeppelin, inspecting and modifying data types, and creating tabular views with metrics based on the information contained in the data set.
-We will be working with a liquor store sales data set hosted in our Ironhack database.
+In this lab, we will practice loading data into Zeppelin, inspecting and modifying data types and creating plots with metrics based on the information included in the dataset.
+We will be working with the `liquor store sales` dataset, hosted in Ironhack's database.

 ## Getting Started

-To complete this lab, follow each of the steps below.

-1. Open the dataset in your Zeppelin notebook.
-5. Once the data set has been imported, change the data type for the Year field to string.
-6. Create a new field called Quarter by binning the month field using a bin size of 4.
-7. Create a new worksheet, drag the newly-created Quarter field into the Rows section, and drag the Number of Records measure to the center of the view.
-You will notice that the quarters are currently named labeled 0, 4, 8, 12.
-Rename them more intuitively by changing their names to Q1, Q2, Q3, and Q4 respectively.
-8. Create new worksheets with tabular views for each of the following metrics.
-    - Total Retail Sales by Year/Quarter (rows).
-    - Average Retail Sales by Year/Quarter (rows).
-    - Total Retail Sales by Year/Month (rows) and Item Type (columns).
-    - Average Retail Sales by Year/Month (rows) and Item Type (columns).
-    - Total Retail Transfers by Year/Quarter (rows).
-    - Average Retail Transfers by Year/Quarter (rows).
-    - Total Retail Transfers by Year/Month (rows) and Item Type (columns).
-    - Average Retail Transfers by Year/Month (rows) and Item Type (columns).
-    - Total Warehouse Sales by Year/Quarter (rows).
-    - Average Warehouse Sales by Year/Quarter (rows).
-    - Total Warehouse Sales by Year/Month (rows) and Item Type (columns).
-    - Average Warehouse Sales by Year/Month (rows) and Item Type (columns).
-9. Download your deliverable and copy it to your forked repository.
+In `your-code` directory you will find a file called `main.json`.
+Import that file to Zeppelin and follow the step-by-step instructions to complete the lab.

 ## Deliverables

-- `main.json` file.
+* `main.json` including the anwers to the challenges.

+## Submission

+Upon completion, add your deliverables to git.
+Then commit git and push your branch to the remote.